 This is very tied with driving safely and consistently.
 Avoiding speeding and keeping a safe distance from other cars will help you decrease speed by just easing off the accelerator.
 Slamming on the brakes consistently will make your car use more fuel than normal.
 You can also stay away from traffic jams in order to avoid overusing your brakes.

 Make Sure you Have Proper Car Insurance

 Car insurance costs will always depend on different factors.
 Your age, state, or the type of coverage you choose are some of the things that determine what you will pay.
-Make sure you find an insurance agent that guides you well and avoid sticking you with high payments for lower coverage.
+Make sure you find an insurance agent that guides you well and avoids sticking you with high payments for lower coverage.
 Believe it or not, you can save money in the long run by choosing proper insurance for your lifestyle.